 The Network was established in 2011 with support from Florida Power and Light.
-It is a partnership between the Florida Department of Environmental Protection, the Florida Department of Education, Florida’s Foundation, Sustainable Florida and the Florida Department of Health.
+It is a partnership between the Florida Department of Environmental Protection, the Florida Department of Education, the Florida Department of Health, and Sustainable Florida.

-In 2010-2011, more than 42,000 students, teachers and administrators participated in green school initiatives in both private and public schools alike.
-Many projects included recycling programs, green service learning projects, environmental education, teacher professional development projects and efforts to make school buildings and facilities more sustainable.
+Since 2011, nearly 110,000 K-12 students, teachers and administrators have participated in green school initiatives around the state.
+These initiatives include: energy conservation programs, recycling programs, green service learning projects, environmental education projects, teacher professional development projects, and efforts to make school buildings and facilities more sustainable.

-Many times, these projects go unnoticed; so to recognize such environmental stewardship, DEP’s Office of Environmental Education began the Florida Green School Awards program.
-The Florida Green School Awards program has recognized exemplary green school initiatives by students, classes, teachers, and school/district administrators since the 2008-2009 school year.
-In the 2010-2011 school year alone, award applicants generated over $10.8 million in gross cost savings.
+Many times, these projects go unnoticed.
+In order to recognize these valuable environmental stewardship initiatives, DEP’s Office of Environmental Education began the Florida Green School Awards program.
+The Florida Green School Awards program has recognized exemplary green school initiatives by students, classes, teachers, and school district administrators since the 2008-2009 school year.
+To date, award applicants have generated an impressive $66 million in gross cost savings!!

-This year the Network is supporting the launch of the national Green Ribbon Schools Program led by the US Department of Education.
-Each state may nominate up to four schools that have demonstrated significant progress in achieving success in the programs three pillars: 1) environmental impact and energy efficiency, 2) healthy school environments, and 3) environmental and sustainability education.
+The Network also supports FL-DOE with the national Green Ribbon Schools Program led by the US Department of Education.
+Each state may nominate up to four schools and one school district that have demonstrated significant progress in achieving success in the programs three pillars: 1) environmental impact and energy efficiency, 2) healthy school environments, and 3) environmental and sustainability education.